Medical training facility available to air ambulance crews

 The doctors and nurses who fly air ambulance missions must be prepared for any medical situation involving any patient – whether ill or injured, needing basic or intensive care, whether adult, child or new-born baby.

-Training is vital for our lifesaving aeromedical teams, and Luxembourg Air Ambulance (LAA), the mother company of European Air Ambulance (EAA), is committed to providing the very best ongoing training for all our medical staff.
+Training is vital for our lifesaving aeromedical teams, and Luxembourg Air Service (LAS), the parent company of European Air Ambulance (EAA), is committed to providing the very best ongoing training for all our medical staff.

 Medical simulator mannequins are used within the scenarios, including the Sim Man 3G ® (Laerdal) – a high-end, full-scale adult patient simulator, which displays a whole range of symptoms and reactions and provides an extremely realistic training tool.
 Because the Sim Man is completely wireless, it can also be integrated into other training situations – including on our aircraft, helicopters, or at the onsite medical facility.